 Skoda offers two distinct Rapid models, but it's the more conventional-looking Spaceback version that's proved easier for buyers to like in the Focus-class family hatchback sector.
-It's now better value too.
-Jonathan Crouch reports.
+Jonathan Crouch reports on the revised model.

 Ten Second Review